 Layers are the building blocks of web maps and web scenes.
 Every map and scene contains a basemap layer and may also contain other layers that are drawn on top of the basemap.
 Basemap layers are typically used for viewing purposes or context only and are usually tile layers, map image layers, or imagery layers.
 The layers drawn on top of the basemap can be features or imagery and are called operational layers.
 Operational layers are the layers you interact with.
 Interactions include viewing attribution information, editing features, and performing analysis.
 While the visualization of the layers in a map or scene is configured on the layer, properties such as extent, visibility, and layer order are configured on the map, enabling you to control how the layer collection is displayed in the map or scene.

-Maps, scenes, and layers can be managed as items in Portal for ArcGIS.
-These items are displayed on the content page, can be shared with others, and are searchable in Portal for ArcGIS.
-While many layers are available as items in Portal for ArcGIS, in some cases, layers are not available as items; the layer is only available in the web map containing it.
-For example, you can add a CSV file directly to a map.
+Maps, scenes, and layers can be managed as items in an ArcGIS Enterprise portal.
+These items are displayed on the content page, can be shared with others, and are searchable in the portal.
+While many layers are available as items in the portal, in some cases, layers are not available as items; the layer is only available in the web map containing it.
+For example, you can add a GeoRSS layer from the web to a map, but you cannot add it as an item in the portal.
+Similarly, you can add a CSV file directly to a map.
 In this case, the feature layer created by adding the CSV file is only available in the map and not as a separate item.